txirrindulari/comfyui-workflows/README.md

 * **[SDXL Pipeline](https://github.com/roblaughter/comfyui-workflows/blob/main/SDXLPipeline.json).** A basic SDXL image generation pipeline with two stages (first pass and upscale/refiner pass) and optional optimizations.
 Use with any SDXL model, such as my [RobMix Ultimate checkpoint](https://civitai.com/models/334323/robs-mix-ultimate).
 * **[Clarity Upscaler](https://github.com/roblaughter/comfyui-workflows/blob/main/ClarityUpscaleSD15.json).** A ComfyUI implementation of the [Clarity Upscaler](https://github.com/philz1337x/clarity-upscaler), a "free and open source Magnific alternative."
 Out of the box, upscales images 2x with some optimizations for added detail.
+* **[IC-Light Basic.](https://github.com/roblaughter/comfyui-workflows/blob/main/ICLightBasic.json)** An implementation of [IC-Light](https://github.com/lllyasviel/IC-Light?tab=readme-ov-file) relighting model using the [ComfyUI native implementation](https://github.com/kijai/ComfyUI-IC-Light).
+This version replaces the background based on text prompt and relights the image to match.
 * **[CosXL Sample Workflow](https://github.com/roblaughter/comfyui-workflows/blob/main/cosxl_sample_workflow.json).** A sample workflow for running CosXL models, such as my [RobMix CosXL](https://civitai.com/models/397300/robmix-cosxl) checkpoint.
 CosXL models have better dynamic range and finer control than SDXL models.
 * **[CosXL Edit Sample Workflow](https://github.com/roblaughter/comfyui-workflows/blob/main/cosxl_edit_example_workflow.json).** A sample workflow for running CosXL Edit models, such as my [RobMix CosXL Edit checkpoint](https://civitai.com/models/397741/robmix-cosxl-edit).
 A CosXL Edit model takes a source image as input alongside a prompt, and interprets the prompt as an instruction for how to alter the image, similar to InstructPix2Pix.